 There's a simple trick to significantly reduce the length of your mortgage and save you thousands in interest: Make additional payments which are applied to the principal.
 Borrowers accomplish this goal in several different ways.
 Making a single extra payment one time a year is probably the easiest to arrange.
 If you can't pay an additional whole payment in one month, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
 Finally, you can commit to paying half of your mortgage payment every other week.
 Each option yields slightly different results, but each will significantly reduce the duration of your mortgage and lower your total interest paid.

-It may not be possible for you to pay more every month or even every year.
-Keep in mind that most mortgages will allow you to make additional payments to your principal at any time.
-You can take advantage of this provision to pay extra on your principal any time you get some extra money.
+Some people just can't make any extra payments.
+But remember that most mortgages allow you to make additional payments at any time.
+You can take advantage of this provision to pay extra on your principal when you get some extra money.

 Do you have a question regarding a mortgage program?